This page was last updated on 20 September, 2021.

 Detailed Travel Advisory

-2. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 7 days before arrival.
-The certificate must be in Bahasa, English or Portuguese.
+2. Passengers must have a negative COVID-19 PCR test result issued at most 7 days before arrival.
+The test result must be in Bahasa, English or Portuguese.

 3. Passengers are subject to isolation for 14 days.

 4. Passengers are subject to medical screening upon arrival.

 Detailed Tourist Information